All Episodes

 100%.

-I mean, obviously he completely deserves it.
+I mean, obviously, he completely deserves it.

 Exactly.

-And it's been the same ideas, very stale ideas, very wrong, false ideas that have been in control, and the 14 years of um conservative government in no way changed anything, had zero impact on the state and consensus within the state that was built by Tony Blair.
+And the 14 years of Conservative government in no way changed anything, had zero impact on the state and consensus within the state that was built by Tony Blair.

-And that's why they're already so exhausted, because they have nothing to offer.
+And that's why they're already so exhausted because they have nothing to offer.

 That's extraordinary.